-Lumina Foundation and Ascendium Education Group have jointly awarded $452,500 in grants to WICHE and AACRAO to help institutions better understand the impact that the practice and policies of administrative and/or student success holds can have on student success.
-The project will collaboratively build upon existing work by AACRAO.
-Twelve postsecondary institutions in the WICHE region will be selected from a pool of applications to participate in a 15-month community of practice.
+Ascendium Education Group and Lumina Foundation have jointly awarded $452,500 in grants to WICHE and AACRAO to help institutions better understand the impact that the practice and policies of administrative and/or student success holds can have on student success.
+The 18-month project will collaboratively build upon existing work by AACRAO and will run from May 2022-October 2023.
 Read the press release here.

 The goal of this project is to give institutions tools to (re)evaluate their administrative and/or student success hold policies to improve student success and to better use their data in policy formation.
 The selected institutions will participate in a community of practice over the course of 15 months and receive support from WICHE and AACRAO as they go through the exercise of collecting, cleaning, and analyzing administrative hold data and revising policies based on those findings.
-The selected institutions will participate in an in-person training in Boulder, Colorado at the start of the project beginning at noon on August 3, 2022 and ending at noon on August 4, 2022, and will meet virtually every quarter for two hours for the next year.
+The selected institutions participated in an in-person training in Boulder, Colorado at the start of the project in August 2022 and will continue to meet virtually every quarter for two hours for the next year.

-Ultimately, two written works will come out of this project.
+Ultimately, two written works will come out of this project in early fall 2023.
 WICHE will distill findings and lessons learned from this project in a seminal brief on the influence of policy on practice that includes qualitative findings from interviews and focus groups with students and administrative and business leaders from the participating institutions.
 AACRAO will develop a technical handbook that will allow other institutions to replicate the work.
 The technical handbook will focus on data identification, data cleaning, and analysis efforts.
 In addition, it will aim to have data collection guidance for common student information systems.

 On May 18, 2022, WICHE hosted a webinar on the current state of administrative and student success holds.